 Play dough can be used to simply spark conversation.
 Ask your child to tell you about their play dough creation.
 As they begin to tell you about it you can repeat back to them what they said using proper language skills to model vocabulary and storytelling.
 To our children, this is simply playing with play dough, but you know the speech and sensory benefits behind it.

-For us playing with play dough is a daily thing.
+For us play dough is a daily thing.
 It is a way that I can sit down, play, and connect with my kids and that is something that I can sometimes struggle with.
 So I embrace play dough.
 I welcome it in my home with open arms.
 And I even grin and bear it when my kids mix two brand new doughs together and mix the colors.